mcjazzyfunky/archived-php-prelude/README.md

 // Result: Number of matching records
 ```

-Fetching an array of single values
+Fetching an array of single values:
 ```php
 $database
 	->query('select id from user where country=:0 and city=:1')